 - Il periodo ipotetico

 - La concordanza dei tempi dell’indicativo e del congiuntivo

 - la forma passive e impersonale e il discorso diretto ed indiretto

 - le congiunzioni coordinative e subordinative.

-During the semester, students will be asked to conduct “street” interviews, gather direct testimonies on different aspects of contemporary life, engage in short surveys, and meet with University of Perugia students, all with the aim of encouraging them to interact as much as possible with the city and become acquainted with the surrounding environment in which they live for four months.
-Students will be asked to reflect on each of these activities through preparing oral accounts and brief essays.
-Periodically student essays will be selected for the Umbra Institute’s blog site.
-Lastly, the course will arrange guided visits to the National Gallery of Umbria, the municipal library (and its rare books room), and the museum of the Perugina chocolate factory, and provide thematic walks through Etruscan, medieval and renaissance Perugia.
+During the semester, you will be asked to conduct “street” interviews, gather direct testimonies on different aspects of contemporary life, engage in short surveys, and meet with University of Perugia students, all with the aim of encouraging you to interact as much as possible with the city and become acquainted with the surrounding environment in which you live for four months.
+You will be asked to reflect on each of these activities through preparing oral accounts and brief essays.

-At the end of the semester, students should reach the level B2 or B2-plus of the Common European Framework in the four basic competencies: listening, speaking and interacting, reading, and writing.
-(In some cases a student may achieve C1 in the reading and writing competencies.)
+At the end of the semester, you should reach the level B2 or B2+ of the Common European Framework in the four basic competencies: listening, speaking and interacting, reading, and writing.
+In some cases, you may achieve C1 in the reading and writing competencies.

 - Interact with a native speaker without too much effort in both formal and informal settings;

 - Produce clear texts on various topics and express a personal opinion on current affairs and events, offering both the advantages and the disadvantages of different positions;

 - Understand the principal ideas of a text containing concrete and abstract topics;